raspberrypilearning/getting-started-scratch/en/step_6.md

 Add a `set rotation style`{:class="block3motion"} block and select `left-right`{:class="block3motion"} in the drop-down menu, so that your sprite will not flip upside down when it bounces on the edge of the Stage.

-**Tip:** You can drag your sprite on the Stage to move it to the y (up-down) position that you want.
+**Tip:** You can drag your sprite on the Stage to move it to the y (up–down) position that you want.

 --- /collapse ---